eosnetworkfoundation/docs/docs/07_tools/01_history-tools/container-demos.md

 ## Partial History

 Here's a demonstration of using wasm-ql's chain and token queries.
-This docker container is populated with partial history data drawn from one of the public EOSIO networks.
+This docker container is populated with partial history data drawn from one of the public Antelope networks.
 It uses RocksDB.

 To start the demo, run the following, then point your browser to http://127.0.0.1:8882